Ladd gets go-ahead goal in third, Islanders beat Rangers 3-2

+NEW YORK (AP) -- After getting off to a slow start, the New York Islanders rallied with a strong third period to get a big win in their playoff push.

-NEW YORK (AP) -- Andrew Ladd scored the tiebreaking goal with about 7 1/2 minutes remaining in the third period and the New York Islanders rallied for 3-2 victory over the crosstown-rival Rangers on Wednesday night.
+Andrew Ladd scored the tiebreaking goal with about 7 1/2 minutes remaining to lift the Islanders to a 3-2 victory over the crosstown-rival Rangers on Wednesday night.

 Anders Lee had a goal and an assist, and Nikolay Kulemin also scored for the Islanders, who pulled two points behind Boston for the Eastern Conference's second wild-card spot.
 Anthony Beauvillier had two assists and Thomas Greiss stopped 34 shots.